Maoyeedy/CmdPalUnityExtension/README.md

 - [ ] Add fallback dialog if editor for a project is not installed.
 - [ ] Option to open project with another Unity version.
 - [ ] Add sub-command to view all installed Unity versions and their paths.
+- [ ] Overwrite timestamp in unityhub json.

 ## Related Repositories